 F. C McDiarmid was a Merchant at Men’s and Boy’s Outfitters on Bridge Street.

 Nichols was born in 1870 and was the owner of a saw mill and planning mill on Lake Avenue.
 He also served one term as Mayor of Carleton Place in 1902.
 He passed away in 1933.

-William Pattie was a Contractor and Builder and was Reeve of Carleton Place in between 1887-1889.
+William Pattie was a Contractor and Builder and was the Reeve of Carleton Place between 1887-1889.

 Adam Peden was born in 1849 and died in 1931 at the age of 82.
 He was a clerk of the Town of Carleton Place for over 25 years (1877-1919).
 He also operated his food and beverage “aerated waters” store on Bell Street and later on the west side of Bridge Street, as late as 1863.

 David Smythe was born in 1870.
 He was Mayor of Carleton Place in 1911 and again in 1917.
 He was also a Merchant and Harness Maker and had his business on Bridge Street.
 He died in 1934.

 Colin McIntosh, Insurance Agent